dariopellegrini/kdone-website/delete.md

 module<Game>("games")
 ```

-To delete a document, call the endpoint `games/:id`using a DELETE request.
+To delete a document call the endpoint `games/:id`using a DELETE request.

 Endpoint
 ```